gene-git/py-cidr/README.rst

 Philosophy
 ==========

-We follow the *live at head commit* philosophy.
+We follow the *live at head commit* philosophy as recommended by Google's Abseil team [1]_.
 This means we recommend using the latest commit on git master branch.
-We also provide git tags.

-This approach is also taken by Google [1]_ [2]_.

 License
 =======